 - Nike Plus Training App is an app with workouts designed by athletes

-Some hotels offer classes such as Yoga, Pilates, Water aerobics etc, and by doing the class with others this will give you extra motivation to workout harder.
-Resorts and “retreat” type hotels will be a good option when searching for this and may be more available in exotic, remote or more upscale hotels.
+Some hotels offer classes such as Yoga, Pilates, Water aerobics etc, and by doing the class with others this will give you extra motivation to work out harder.
+Resorts and “retreat” type hotels will be a good option when searching for this and might be more available in exotic, remote or more upscale hotels.

 One of the easiest ways to stay fit whilst travelling is to just go on an active holiday.